vuejs/vue-loader/docs/en/features/postcss.md

 ### Using Custom PostCSS Plugins

-To use custom PostCSS pugins, pass an array to the `postcss` option under the `vue` section.
+To use custom PostCSS plugins, pass an array to the `postcss` option under the `vue` section.
 Example using [CSSNext](http://cssnext.io/):

 ``` js
 // webpack.config.js